Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 • First-time clay mask users (safest introduction)

-• Mature skin that can't tolerate drying treatments
+• Mature skin that cannot tolerate drying treatments

 • Under-eye area and delicate skin zones